kimleta/contao-components-generator/README.md

   # All classes in Elements folder, for easier finding

+    # Python settings:
+      # Pip need to be installed before starting
+      # Inquirer neeeds to be installed also : pip install inquirer

     # Generic Classes:
     #   checkPaths
+    #   generateGlobalData
-    #   generateGlobalInfos
+    #   ElementGenerator

-    # Element Classes which contain controller classes and templates
+    # Element Classes which contain controllers,templates and styles
     #   ContentAccordionStart
     #   ContentAccordionStop
     #   ContentGallery